t-karasova/grs-samples-python/tutorial_boosting.md

 ## Let's get started

 Boosting is a powerful and convenient feature that allows you to prioritize products that match certain condition.
-To specify a condition you can use filtering expressions.
+To specify a condition, you can use filtering expressions.

 A boosting specification can be based on a single field condition or on multiple fields.
-You can also combine several specifications within one boosting request.
+Also, you can combine several specifications into one boosting request.

-In this tutorial you will see a couple of examples of products boosting, so let's get started.
+In this tutorial you will learn some examples of product boosting.

 **Time to complete**: About 4 minutes

 ## Before you begin

-To run Python code samples from this tutorial you will need to set up your virtual environment.
+To run Python code samples from this tutorial, you need to set up your virtual environment.

-Please use these commands in a terminal:
+Run the following commands in a terminal:
 ```bash
 pip install virtualenv
 ```